RasmusRendal/chemilang/MANUAL.md

 First of all, we defined a module named `main`.
 A module is basically a chemical reaction network.
-The strength of chemilang as a language is its ability to compose these modules, to create very complicated reaction networks, while still keeping the mental load managable.
+The strength of chemilang as a language is its ability to compose these modules.
+To create very complicated reaction networks, while still keeping the mental load managable.

 The name is important, because this is the main "entry point" of the compiler into the reaction network.
 If there is no module named main, the compiler will throw an error.